-This article was last updated by Digital Trends contributor Mark Coppock on 5/28/2020.
+This article was last updated by Digital Trends reviewer Mark Coppock on July 24, 2020.

-We’ve reviewed hundreds of laptops, so we know what to look for in a laptop regardless of the price. .
+We’ve reviewed hundreds of laptops, so we know what to look for in a laptop regardless of the price.
+The best laptop you can buy is the .
 It does everything that laptops hundreds of dollars more expensive can do — and in some cases, it does it even better.

 But if your budget is a bit lower, or if you want to be able to game on your laptop, we’ve included options for you below as well.
 You can also check out some of the best laptop deals as well if you’re looking for savings.

 The best budget laptops at a glance:

 - The best budget laptop: Lenovo Yoga C640

 - The best budget laptop for students: Dell Inspiron 15 7591